 Before the final horn sounded on Georgia State’s 90-75 win over South Alabama, head coach Ron Hunter threw his sports jacket to the floor—he earned his first technical foul of the season.

 The move wasn’t strategic, but worked like it for the Panthers who were in a 1-4 funk over their last five games.
 They outscored South Alabama 34-28 the rest of the way in the second half thanks to some inspired play.

-Hunter was speaking on an official after becoming irritated when Malik Benlevi and Isiah Williams picked personal fouls on separate plays just one second apart.
+Hunter became irritate when Malik Benlevi and Isiah Williams picked personal fouls on separate plays just one second apart.

 “But they’re a good veteran crew and they kept him on the other side.
 Then I look up, we’re up 19.
 Then in the timeout, I said ‘I told you I was gonna get a technical,'” Hunter said.

 Williams went out in fashion on Senior Day with game-highs of 23 points and three steals.
-Starting senior Jordan Session didn’t have the statistical game he desired, but he completed a career best regular season averaging of 7.5 points, 6.1 rebounds and a team high 1.2 blocks.
+Starting senior Jordan Session didn’t have the statistical game he desired, but he completed a career-best regular season, averaging 7.5 points, 6.1 rebounds and 1.2 blocks.

-Georgia State is the No. 2 seed in the Sun Belt Conference tournament and earned a first round bye.
-In the quarterfinals, they’ll face the winner of No. 7 Troy vs. No. 10 South Alabama.
+Georgia State, the No. 2 seed in the Sun Belt Conference tournament, earned a first round bye.
+They will face the winner of No. 7 Troy vs. No. 10 South Alabama in the quarterfinals.
 Tipoff is at 5:00 p.m. on March 9 inside New Orleans’ Lakefront Arena.

 “It’s a lot of goods teams.
 I feel really good about going into this tournament.
 If you wanna play Georgia State, we’re ready—5 o’clock.
 We’ll be ready Friday.
 I don’t care who we play.
 We’re gonna be ready to play at 5 o’clock on Friday,” Hunter said.